gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 };
 ```

 Creating a model feels very similar (conceptually speaking) to creating a new table in a DB.
-Each attribute can have certain properties, like a type, be unique or required, have a default state, a minimum length, etc. For a full list of attribute properties you can refer to the [Waterline Model documentation](https://github.com/balderdashy/waterline-docs/blob/master/models.md).
+Each attribute can have certain properties, like a type, be unique or required, have a default state, a minimum length, etc. For a full list of attribute properties, you can refer to the [Waterline Model documentation](https://github.com/balderdashy/waterline-docs/blob/master/models.md).
 Each model serves as an interface to communicate our controllers with our DB.

 In this model, we are storing the basic information for each user, being the **status** the most important.
-A user can have one status at a time and it can be: "**online**", when the user is connected but it's not ready to play nor playing, "**ready**", when the user has confirmed that wants to join the next quiz and "**playing**", when the user is currently playing a quiz game.
+A user can have one status at a time and it can be: "**online**", when the user is connected but it's not ready to play, "**ready**", when the user has confirmed that wants to join the next quiz and "**playing**", when the user is currently playing a quiz game.
 If the user has an "offline" status, it means that it's not connected and therefore will not appear on the score/players table.

 Aside from the attributes, models also contain the logic to query the DB.
 In Quiz Wars, we have two methods (in the same file where we have the attributes), signup and attemptLogin: